 Central Oregon’s iconic music venue, the Les Schwab Amphitheater in Bend, has been rolling out its star-studded 2018 summer concert line-up and it’s already filled with big-name acts set to rock the region.

 The 8,000-capacity venue situated on the banks of the Deschutes River in Bend’s Old Mill District opened in 2002 and almost immediately became a must-stop for high-profile touring artists.
 In recent years LSA has hosted the likes of Phish, Dave Matthews Band, Death Cab for Cutie, Alabama Shakes, Ringo Starr, Paul Simon, Weird Al and many more.

 The 2018 line-up includes a diverse mix of returning and first-time acts: (Click the artist to buy tickets.)

 Deschutes Brewery is Bend’s first and largest brewery – and it’s one of the first stops for beer-loving visitors looking to get a behind-the-scenes look at a pioneer in the industry.
 (An industry that’s thriving here in Central Oregon, by the way.
 We’re now home to roughly 30 brewpubs and the famed Bend Ale Trail.)

 Tours of the ever-growing brewing facility have gained in popularity in recent years.
 So much so that Deschutes has announced it’s expanding the tours to help accommodate more visitors each day.
-Beginning December 1st, four tours a day will be offered every hour on the hour between 1 p.m. and 4 p.m.
+The brewery now offers four tours a day every hour on the hour between 1 p.m. and 4 p.m.
 (The taps in the tasting room will be open from noon to 7 p.m.)

 Additionally, not only will you get a couple of complimentary samples of Deschutes’ delicious brews, but you now have the opportunity to purchase full drafts, half pints, snifters and non-alcoholic beverages on site and enjoy them until early evening.